-The French short-term study visa is for foreigners who wish to come to France under study purposes and remain there up to three months.
-This visa is not suitable for students who wish to come and attend a university or college, since one semester is at least 4 months long.
+The French short-term study visa is for foreigners who wish to come to France under study purposes and remain there for up to three months.
+This visa is not suitable for students who wish to come and attend a university or college since one semester is at least 4 months long.
 Rather this visa is suitable for students who wish to come to France to:

 - Attend a language course